barrachi/qtarmsim/qtarmsim/gcc-arm/README.rst

   * Win32:   ``gcc-arm-none-eabi-4.4.1-2010q1-188-win32.tar.gz``
   * MacOS:   ``gcc-arm-none-eabi-4.4.1-2010q1-188-macos.tar.gz``

-On the other hand, the the full Linux64 version was obtained by downloading the ``gcc-arm-none-eabi-4_9-2015q3-20150921-src.tar.bz2`` file from https://launchpad.net/gcc-arm-embedded/ and following the instructions for building the toolchain.
+On the other hand, the full Linux64 version was obtained by downloading the ``gcc-arm-none-eabi-4_9-2015q3-20150921-src.tar.bz2`` file from https://launchpad.net/gcc-arm-embedded/ and following the instructions for building the toolchain.
 The compilation was made on a